Pre-Game Team Talk: 5 Tips for a Successful Speech

 Today's context: in this first part, you will address the context of the match.
 You can detail the standings and highlight the stakes of the match (promotion, staying up, cup match, etc.).
 This is also the time to talk about the opponent, highlighting their strengths and weaknesses.
 Be careful not to dwell too long, you will primarily need to talk about your team during this pre-match speech.

-The lineup: reveal the team lineup at this moment, from the goalkeeper to the substitutes, as this is what your players eagerly await.
+The lineup: reveal the team lineup at this moment, from the goalkeeper to the substitutes, as this is what your players are waiting for.
 Be clear and if you have made any bold choices for this match, explain them now to avoid questions from the players during the rest of the talk.

 Tactics and team aspects: then you will move on to collective tactical aspects.
 Highlight some important points (defensive positioning, team block, counter-pressing or positional play) and emphasize these aspects.
 This is also the time to detail the different set-piece tactics you want to implement.